2019 Los Angeles Dodgers season

 The 2019 Los Angeles Dodgers season was the 130th season for the franchise in Major League Baseball, and their 62nd season in Los Angeles, California.
 They played their home games at Dodger Stadium.
-On September 4, the Dodgers broke the National League record for most home runs in a season with their 250th home run. (breaking the old mark set by the 2000 Houston Astros).
-The Dodgers clinched their seventh straight National League West title on September 10, the earliest they had clinched in franchise history.
+On September 4, the Dodgers broke the National League record for most home runs in a season with their 250th home run, breaking the old mark set by the 2000 Houston Astros.
+The record would later be broken by the 2023 Atlanta Braves.
+The Dodgers became the first team to clinch a playoff berth by winning their seventh straight National League West title on September 10, the earliest they had clinched in franchise history.
 They finished the regular season with a record of 106–56, breaking the franchise record for wins in a season previously held by the 1953 Dodgers.
 Their 106–56 record was the second best in the MLB, just one game less than the Houston Astros who had a record of 107–55.
 The Dodgers lost to the eventual World Series champion Washington Nationals in the NLDS in five games, ending their streak of three straight NLCS appearances.
-With the Washington Nationals winning the World Series, the Los Angeles Dodgers become the second franchise to lose to the eventual World Series champions in four consecutive postseasons, (the New York Yankees from 2001 to 2004 were the first).
+With the Nationals going on to win the World Series, the Dodgers became the second franchise to be eliminated by the eventual World Series champions in four consecutive postseasons, with the New York Yankees from 2001 to 2004 being the first.

 Offseason

 Front Office / Coaching staff

-Third Base coach Chris Woodward left his position with the Dodgers after the 2018 season to become the Manager of the Texas Rangers and shortly afterwards hitting coach Turner Ward left the team to take on a similar position with the Cincinnati Reds.
+Third base coach Chris Woodward left his position with the Dodgers after the 2018 season to become the Manager of the Texas Rangers and shortly afterwards hitting coach Turner Ward left the team to take on a similar position with the Cincinnati Reds.
 Assistant hitting coach Luis Ortiz also left the team to take on a role as hitting coach for the Texas Rangers.

 On November 6, general manager Farhan Zaidi left the Dodgers to become the President of Baseball Operations for the San Francisco Giants.

 On November 28, the Dodgers finalized their coaching staff.
 They named Dino Ebel as the new third base coach, Robert Van Scoyoc as the hitting coach, Aaron Bates as assistant hitting coach and Chris Gimenez as game planning coach.
 They also promoted Brant Brown to the new position of hitting strategist.
 On December 3, they agreed to a four-year contract extension with manager Dave Roberts, running through the 2022 season.

 The Dodgers announced in December that they would not be hiring a new general manager during the off-season, though they did hire Jeff Kingston to be Assistant general manager.

 In March they promoted Brandon Gomes to also be an assistant GM and Will Rhymes to Gomes old position as Director of Player Development.